Non-Parametric Online Learning from Human Feedback for Neural Machine Translation: Analysis

 We first compare \method with \knnmt which chooses different $\lambda$ values.
 The results are shown in Figure~\ref{fig:lambda}.
 We try $\lambda \in [0.0, 1.0)$ with 0.1 as the step size, and report average BLEU scores on the various document length buckets on the EMEA dataset. \knnmt is sensitive to the choice of $\lambda$ value (BLEU varies from 18 to 43), which indicates the importance of selecting a proper $\lambda$ value. \knnmt achieves the best performance when $\lambda$ is around $0.2$, but still lags behind \method.
 This experiment shows that it is crucial to decide the $\lambda$ value token-by-token adaptively.

 We further evaluate whether \method could learn an optimal $\lambda$.
 Given oracle target $\y$, for each $y_t \in \y$, we compute the \tokenknn probability of $y_t$ as $p_{knn}(\y_t)$, and the corresponding $\lambda_t$ predicted by \lambdaknn.
 To show the relationship between $\lambda_t$ and $p_{knn}(\y_t)$, we divide all the \tokenknn probability values into five buckets and compute the average $\lambda$ values in every bucket.
 The result is shown in Figure~\ref{fig:similar}.
 As seen, the $\lambda$ value becomes high when the \tokenknn probability gets bigger, and vice versa.
 This is in line with the motivation that \method should bias to the usage of \tokenknn probability when retrieved human feedbacks indeed help the translation.
+We also evaluate the effectiveness of K in the Appendix.